Family Business Succession Spain: Case Study | BMC

 Our Approach

-In the second phase, we facilitated a family mediation process with all parties involved.
+In the second phase, we facilitated a family mediation process with all parties.
 The objective was not to impose solutions but to build consensus on the principles that should govern the business going forward.
-We agreed on a family protocol regulating access of family members to management positions, dividend policy, exit mechanisms for shareholders wishing to liquidate their stake, and the decision-making process for strategic matters.
+We ran four sessions over two months, each focused on a different governance domain: management access and evaluation, dividend policy and capital allocation, exit mechanisms for shareholders, and strategic decision-making processes.
+The result was a family protocol that regulated each of these areas in language that both branches contributed to and accepted.

-The third phase was the implementation of the new governance model: constituting a Board of Directors with three senior independent members with backgrounds in manufacturing, finance, and international strategy, and redesigning the management structure with clearly defined responsibilities.
+The third phase was the implementation of the new governance model: constituting a Board of Directors with three senior independent members with backgrounds in precision manufacturing, private equity, and international market development, and redesigning the management structure with clearly defined responsibilities and authority limits.
+The independent directors were selected through a process that both family branches participated in and agreed on — a deliberate design choice to give the board legitimacy from the outset.

-The fourth phase covered the next-generation development programme: leadership training, executive mentoring, and a twelve-month plan for progressive incorporation into management responsibilities.
+The fourth phase covered the next-generation development programme: leadership training, executive mentoring paired with each of the three third-generation candidates in management roles, and a twelve-month plan for progressive incorporation into operational and strategic responsibilities with defined milestones and evaluation criteria.

 Results

-During the process, the company grew revenue by 12%, demonstrating that institutional stability has a direct impact on commercial performance.
-The new family protocol was signed by all shareholders without exception, and the second generation was able to retire with confidence that their legacy was in capable hands with clear rules for the future.
+The family protocol was signed by all eight shareholders without exception, and the second generation was able to retire with confidence that their legacy was in capable hands with rules clear enough to prevent the governance vacuum that had characterised their own tenure from recurring in the third generation.

 Results